EMDK/docs/3.1UP1/source/guide/setupEclipse.md

 To check which API's you have installed:

 1. In Eclipse go to `Window` then `Android SDK Manager`
 2. Check that the status of `Android 1.1.2 (API 16)` and `Android  4.4.2 (API 19)` SDK Platforms status is `Installed`.
 3. If either SDK platform is not installed check the SDK check mark, click `Install Packages`, and follow the on screen instructions.
 When the install is complete restart Eclipse.

 ### Installing EMDK for Android
+>NOTE: Before installing EMDK For Android Update 1, you must first install the full version, EMDK for Android v3.1 [EMDK-A-030109.exe].
+To Obtain v3.1, go to http://support.symbol.com, and search for `EMDK for Android` using Search Support.
+Download Version 3.1.
+Then follow the steps below:

+###Install version 3.1

+`If you already have v3.1 installed, skip to Install version 3.1 Update 1 below.`

 1. Run the EMDK 3.1 Installer as Administrator, Then Click Next.